How To Kick People off Your Netflix

 Sign Out All Users

 If the person still has your username and password, they may be able to create a new profile for themselves.
 That’s when it’s time for Plan B: forced logout.
-You can forcibly log people out of your Netflix account, but it should not be done lightly.
-It will likely involve some kind of confrontation with whomever you log off.
+You can forcibly log people out of your Netflix account.
 However, if you cannot get access to your Netflix, you have little choice.

 - Log in to netflix.com.

 - Select “Sign out of all devices” under Settings on the Account screen.

 - Select “Change Password” at the top under Membership & Billing.

 - Change the password.

 - Log into Netflix using your new password.

 Everyone who was using your Netflix device allocation will be logged out of the app.
 It should be noted, though, that it may not be instant.